Review was updated on 11th June, 2019

 Kayo Sports is, of course, owned and operated by Foxtel – something that’s downplayed in the branding, but is pretty obvious from the moment you see the sports that are on offer.
 And that’s a good thing for more than just the access to a great variety of sport.
 They’ve been busy perfecting their streaming platform in the lead-up to Kayo’s launch – anyone who’s tried the new Foxtel Go live stream app will already know that it’s been fast and flawless.

 Key Kayo Features

 Kayo isn’t a case of “pay a monthly fee and here, have 15 channels, best of luck to you!”
-Instead, Kayo Sports streaming delivers exactly what fans have been waiting for – Sport, and the service has opted to eliminate the idea of “channels” as the main means of navigating the service’s content.
+Instead, Kayo Sports streaming delivers exactly what fans have been waiting for – Sport, and plenty of it.
+AFL, NRL, cricket, golf, Formula 1, supercars… it’s all here for the one monthly price.
+Kayo has opted to eliminate the idea of “channels” as the main means of navigating the service’s content.
 And yes, that makes perfect sense – after all, you don’t browse Netflix by “channels”, do you?
 Kayo’s approach is far more organic and user-friendly (though if you really want to, you can stream any of the source channels live – you’ll just have to find them tucked away at the very bottom of the page!).

 Get Kayo Sports FREE Trial

 Stream over 50 sports, Live & On Demand including cricket, rugby, and F1™.
 Get your 14 day FREE trial with no lock in contracts!

 Telstra customers: Get 2 months of Kayo Sports Basic plan for just $5.